slamko/sldm/README.md

 sudo dnf install ncurses-devel
 ```

-Build:
+Install:
 ```
 git clone https://github.com/slamko/sldm
 cd sldm
+autoreconf -ivf
+./configure
+make
 sudo make install
 ```

+(More install-related information in [INSTALL](https://github.com/slamko/sldm/blob/master/INSTALL))

-*Sldm* is designed not to be tied to systemd or SysVinit, it is just a command line tool to be run in tty, so you can simply add something like this to your .bashrc/whatever:
+*SLDM* is designed not to be tied to systemd or SysVinit, it is just a command line tool to be run in tty, so you can simply add something like this to your .bashrc/whatever:
 ```
 [ $(tty) = "/dev/tty1" ] && sldm
 ```